Completing your application — Work and education details

-In this last part, you will have to list your professional experiences and your education.
+In this last part, you will need to list your professional experience and your education.

 The Government of Canada reminds you that: